TeskaLabs/asab-iris/README.md

 **Overview**

-- Send messages to a Slack via HTTP REST API or thru Kafka Topic
+- Send messages to a Slack via HTTP REST API or through Kafka Topic
 - Apply Jinja2 templates.
 - Trigger them through a web handler or an Apache Kafka message - flexibility is key!